mikezano/vocab/README.md

 ### Why ?

 I like playing video games with spanish audio/text and am always picking up on new words as I do.
 I figured why not collect them into some app to help me remember them, hence this Vocab app.
 Ideally I'd like to get these words from a google translate API that gives me access to my phrasebook but it [doesn't seem like that's possible](https://issuetracker.google.com/issues/35902966) ... yet.
-For now the google sheet solution works well :)
+For now the google sheet solution works well :)  Feedback is appreciated!